TrainWeb.org Facebook Page

 Map: PG 7 J 5 Topographic Maps

-Asset Retired Just south of Sunnyside Avenue there are indications we're getting closer to Washington.
+Asset Retired Just south of Sunnyside Avenue are indications we're getting closer to Washington.
 In the background, you can see the Greenbelt Yard and Inspection Shop of DC's Metro system.
 The track immediately on the other side of the fence was Metro's only connection with the CSX Cap Sub.
 Prior to Metro, a grade crossing had existed ahead.

 A 2018 visit (photo left) found the link disconnected, and its utility box labeled for removal.
 Hopefully CSX does not spray paint its retiring employees.